iamshihab2020/omnicore-web/omnicore-backend/README.md

 OmniCore is a comprehensive multi-tenant SaaS platform designed for restaurant management and Point of Sale (POS) operations.
 The platform provides a complete solution for managing restaurant operations, including menu management, order processing, payment handling, counter/selling point management, tax management, and more.

-## Project Structure
+## Project Overview

-The project is divided into two main parts:

-1. **omnicore-backend**: Django REST API backend with JWT authentication
+This repository contains the Django REST API backend with JWT authentication for the OmniCore restaurant management system.
-2. **omnicore-frontend**: Next.js frontend application

 ## Backend